bbcarchdev/chrome-lod/README.md

 Todo
 ----

 Parsing Turtle to look for licensing statements.
+Move to rdflib.js?

 Checking that the license applies to the document URI of the RDF document.